-Ice Palace: Although we skipped the Ice Palace because we had an opportunity to see something similar at Matterhorn, it is worth passing through it, in order to view beautiful sculptures made in ice.
+Ice Palace: Although we skipped the Ice Palace because we had an opportunity to see something similar at Matterhorn, it is worth passing through it, to view beautiful sculptures made in ice.

 Mönchsjochhütte: To get a glimpse of life in the cold, a 45-odd minute walk during the summer months will take you to this scenic spot.
-Once again, with kids tagging along, and having not planned our time in advance – we learn from our mistakes – we had to regretfully skip this.
+Once again, with kids tagging along, and having not planned our time – we learn from our mistakes – we had to skip this regretfully.

-Snow Park: The highlight of the entire trip, Snow Park is oodles of fun in the snow.
+Snow Park: The highlight of the entire trip, Snow Park is heaps of fun in the snow.

-Lindt Chocolate Experience: A slightly glorified shop, if you haven’t had your share of chocolate overdose in Switzerland as yet, you may want to quickly have a run through it.
+Lindt Chocolate Experience: A slightly glorified shop, if you haven’t had your share of a chocolate overdose in Switzerland as yet, you may want to have a run through it quickly.

-Camera – This one goes without saying, you will need a decent camera – be it phone, DSLR, or point-and-shoot – when you go to Jungfraujoch.
-Quite a few areas indoors are aesthetically lit up and a camera that works well in low-light and one that has a good flash plus stable hands (tripod helps) are all added bonuses when choosing which camera to use.
+Camera – This one goes without saying; you will need a decent camera – be it a phone, DSLR, or point-and-shoot – when you go to Jungfraujoch.
+Quite a few areas indoors are aesthetically lit up, and a camera that works well in low-light and one that has a good flash, plus steady hands (tripod helps), are all bonuses when choosing which camera to use.

-Souvenirs and Touristy Things – If you love collecting souvenirs – magnets, pens, tees, posters… – then rest assure you will have ample options once you reach Jungfraujoch.
+Souvenirs and Touristy Things – If you love collecting souvenirs – magnets, pens, tees, posters – Then rest assured you will have ample options once you reach Jungfraujoch.
 There is a huge shop in the main reception selling various types of Swiss and Jungfraujoch related souvenirs for all possible tastes and prices.

-Be Before Time – If traveling without a seat reservation, it is always advisable to reach the train station about 20-odd minutes before time so as to be in the front of the queue.
+Be Before Time – If traveling without a seat reservation, it is always advisable to reach the train station about 20-odd minutes before time to be in the front of the queue.

-Take a Hike – This is one of the most important tips that I can give you and one that I personally regret missing out on.
+Take a Hike – This is one of the most important tips that I can give you and one that I regret missing out on.
 On your way back, the train stops at the tiny station of Eigergletscher – it is the last but one stop, just before Kleine Scheidegg.
-If the weather is good, get off at this station and you will find a little signboard directing you to a primarily downhill, roughly 40 minute hike, to Kleine Scheidegg.
-The hike, as I’ve been told, is not at all strenuous, and takes you through the beauty of Swiss Alps with spectacular views on the way.
+If the weather is good, get off at this station, and you will find a little signboard directing you to a primarily downhill, roughly 40-minute hike, to Kleine Scheidegg.
+The trek, I’ve been told, is not at all strenuous, and takes you through the beauty of Swiss Alps with spectacular views on the way.